Atlanta Lumber and Building Materials for Construction, Renovation and Remodeling projects in the Atlanta area

 Oct 19, 2012

 Cofer/Adams has a variety of lumber and building materials such as plywood, siding, doors, cedar lumber, mouldings, and windows for construction, renovation and remodeling projects in the Atlanta area.
-We will close at 12:00 noon, Tuesday December 24th, through Wednesday, December 25th for Christmas.
-Our winter hours are 7:30 am to 4:00 pm Monday through [...]
+Our summer hours are 7:30 am to 5:00 pm Monday through Friday Saturday mornings 8:30 am to 12:30 pm Do you have a Blue Tarp account, [...]

 Speed Base Baseboard Moulding Atlanta